lvcabral/brs-engine/README.md

 1. [Safari macOS/iOS/ipadOS](https://www.apple.com/safari), version 16.4 or newer.
 1. [Electron](https://electronjs.org), version 4.0 or newer.

-**Note:** The **BrightScript Simulation Engine** is a full client-side library, nothing needs to be sent or processed in the server side.
+**Note:** The engine libraries are client-side only, nothing needs to be sent or processed in the server side.

 ## How to Use the Simulator